Spice Rubs to Heat Up Your Thanksgiving Turkey Routine

 The Thanksgiving turkey rub on this sweet and savory bird doubles as a dry brine.
 While sitting in the refrigerator, it infuses the bird with the classic flavors of maple and sage.
 Finish the bird with a sweet and spicy maple-chipotle turkey glaze.

 Transform your favorite holiday cranberry sauce into turkey gravy.
-First, create a savory turkey dry rub using brown sugar, paprika, chili powder, and garlic powder.
+First, create a savory turkey dry rub recipe using brown sugar, paprika, chili powder, and garlic powder.
 Then whip up our thickened cranberry barbecue turkey glaze to coat the turkey.

-This easy turkey rub takes just 20 minutes to prepare and uses simple pantry spices.
+This easy turkey rub recipe takes just 20 minutes to prepare and uses simple pantry spices.
 Combine onion powder, garlic powder, ginger, salt, and pepper with soy sauce to create a smooth paste, then spread over the turkey breast.

 Don't be intimidated by splitting your Thanksgiving turkey.
 We'll show you how to prepare a turkey that's fit for a crowd and topped with a citrusy herb rub.
 Serve the finished turkey with fresh lemon halves and salt.